GoogleCloudPlatform/cloud-ops-sandbox/README.md

 ## Discontinued Functionality

-The following functionality has been changed in the recent versions of Cloud Ops Sandbox:
+The following functionality is not available in versions ≥ 0.9:

-### Version 0.9.2

 * Rating service is not a part of the demo application.
 It has the following effects:
   * Launch does not provision AppEngine services and CloudSQL DB.